uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 where $m$ is the amount that you want to win.
 This assumes a game biased against you, even a little bit.

 For a biased random walk, the drift is linear in the expected gain (or loss).
 That's the *drift*.
 The *swings* are defined by the variance, which goes like $\sqrt{x}$.
 The drift totally dominates the swings, asymptotically.

+## Final Thoughts

+What a fantastic course.
+I learned a ton, and got a ton of practice with things that I already knew.
+I spent countless hours in that practice and ensuring that I understood what was going on.
+I read the entire textbook.
+And it was all completely worth it.